timothypratley/justice/README.md

 ### Setup (DataScript)

-Consider defining an `ancestor` rule.
+Say we want to define an `ancestor` rule.
-Given an entity, the `ancestor` rule will find all ancestors of that entity.
+We might start with some facts indicating who is a `parent` of who.
+And we want to say that an ancestor is a parent, or ancestor of a parent.

-Before we can define this rule we need to create a db to operate on.
+Before we can define this rule we need to create a db schema and some test data to operate on.

-We create a schema for this data which defines an `:entity/parent` attribute.
+The schema defines an `:entity/parent` attribute.
-An entity can have only one parent.
+For this example an entity can have only one parent.

     (ns basic.setup
       (:require [datascript.core :as d]))

     (def schema
       {:entity/parent {:db/valueType :db.type/ref
                        :db/cardinality :db.cardinality/one}})

     (def conn
       (d/create-conn schema))

     (def seed
-      [{:db/id -1
-        :entity/name "Justice"
+      [{:entity/name "Justice"
-        :entity/parent -2}
-       {:db/id -2
-        :entity/name "Mother"
-        :entity/parent -3}
+        :entity/parent {:entity/name "Mother"
-       {:db/id -3
-        :entity/name "Grandmother"
+                        :entity/parent {:entity/name "Grandmother"
-        :entity/death "278 BC"}
+                                        :entity/death "278 BC"}}
-       {:db/id -4
-        :entity/name "Good Child"
-        :entity/parent -1}
-       {:db/id -5
+        :entity/_parent [{:entity/name "Good Child"}
-        :entity/name "Bad Child"
+                         {:entity/name "Bad Child"}]}])
-        :entity/parent -1}])

     (d/transact! conn seed)

 Now we are ready to define our rule.